iPhone 8 Vs Samsung Galaxy S8 – Clash of Mobile Titans

 Up to 256 GB

-Anyone fluent in mobile lingo or simple mathematics can easily see that arch-rival Samsung has an edge over the iPhone 8 when it comes to sharing processing power.
-But Apple has an ace up its sleeve in form of its proprietary A11 Bionic processor.
+Anyone familiar with mobile technology or basic comparisons can see that Samsung holds an edge over the iPhone 8 in terms of processing power.
+But Apple has an ace up its sleeve in the form of its proprietary A11 Bionic processor.
 The little “Speedy Gonzales” of a chip has proved time and again during various benchmark tests that it’s capable of rendering voracious graphics and apps faster than its arch-rival.
 On the other hand, Samsung is dependent on its Exynos 9 series (proprietary).

-The chipset is an amalgamation of state of the art innovations like 10 nm FinFET process and 2nd generation custom CPU core, but still falls a fraction of hair short of the muscly A11 Bionic.
-Now Samsung enthusiasts might argue that there’s a 2GB RAM difference between the two phones, but Apple chose to integrate a co-processor “M11” to level the core disparity, whereas this feature is missing in the Galaxy S8.
+Samsung’s chipset incorporates state-of-the-art innovations like the 10nm FinFET process and a second-generation custom CPU core but still falls slightly short of the powerful A11 Bionic processor.
+Samsung enthusiasts might point out the 2GB RAM advantage, but Apple’s inclusion of the M11 co-processor compensates for this difference, a feature absent in the Galaxy S8.
 The only silver lining for Samsung in this preliminary round is the expandable memory slot, which is absent in the iPhone.
-So, iPhone 8 Vs Samsung Galaxy S8 preliminary round goes to the iPhone 8.
+So, the iPhone 8 Vs Samsung Galaxy S8 preliminary round goes to the iPhone 8.

 iPhone 8 Vs Samsung Galaxy S8 – Aesthetics